Winter Packing List for Europe | Travel Must-Haves for Women

 A big bulky scarf will easily go all the way to your chin, keeping all the cold air out.
 Plus, it can double as a wrap once you take your coat off.

-Faux fur scarves are great to dress things up a bit.
+Faux fur scarves are an easy way to dress things up a bit.

 Winter packing list miscellaneous items